JTMoo/PPO_Test/Readme.md

 ### Q-Learning
 Q-Learning is a model-free, off-policy algorithm that learns the optimal Q-value function by iteratively updating the Q-values based on the observed rewards and transitions.
 ### SARSA
+SARSA is another model-free, on-policy algorithm that learns the Q-value function by iteratively updating the Q-values based on the observed rewards and transitions.
 ### Deep Q-Networks (DQN)
+DQN is a deep reinforcement learning algorithm that uses a neural network to represent the Q-value function.
+The neural network is trained using a variant of Q-Learning that uses experience replay and a target network to improve stability during training.
 ### Policy Gradient Methods
+Policy gradient methods learn a policy directly by optimizing a surrogate objective function that maximizes the expected cumulative reward.
+Examples of policy gradient methods include REINFORCE and Proximal Policy Optimization (PPO).
 ### Actor-Critic Methods
+Actor-Critic methods combine the benefits of both policy gradient methods and value-based methods by using two networks - an actor network that learns the policy and a critic network that learns the value function.
+Examples of actor-critic methods include Advantage Actor-Critic (A2C) and Deep Deterministic Policy Gradient (DDPG).
 ### Monte Carlo Methods
+Monte Carlo methods learn the value function by sampling complete trajectories from the environment and using them to estimate the expected cumulative reward.
+Examples of Monte Carlo methods include Monte Carlo policy evaluation and Monte Carlo Tree Search.

 ## PPO
 PPO stands for Proximal Policy Optimization, which is a deep reinforcement learning algorithm used for training artificial intelligence (AI) agents.